 The Droveway, Northey Road, Peterborough PE6 &QJ

 Flag Fen is an archaeology park most famous for its 3,500 years old wooden causeway.
-Open to the public – tours, events, workshops available see website for details.
+Open to the public – tours, events and workshops available.

 Stanwick roundabout on the A45, Northamptonshire NN9 6GY